General Auditions: August

 💁 Support

-We expect performers to say yes and build upon scene partner's ideas and premises.
+We expect performers to say yes and build upon their scene partner's ideas and premises to shape and move the scene forward together.

 🤝 Ease of Collaboration